DataBrewery/cubes/doc/model.rst

     * `product category > product > subcategory > product`
     * `country > region > county > town`.
 * specify attribute labels to be displayed in end-user application
 * for all localizations use the same attribute name, therefore write only one query for all report translations

 Analysts or report writers do not have to know where name of an organisation or category is stored, nor he does not have to care whether customer data is stored in single table or spread across multiple tables (customer, customer types, ...).
-They just ask for "customer.name" or "category.code".
+They just ask for `customer.name` or `category.code`.

 In addition to abstraction over physical model, localization abstraction is included.
 When working in multi-lingual environment, only one version of report/query has to be written, locales can be switched as desired.
-If requesting "contract type name", analyst just writes "constract_type.name" and Cubes framework takes care about appropriate localisation of the value.
+If requesting "contract type name", analyst just writes `constract_type.name` and Cubes framework takes care about appropriate localisation of the value.

-Example: Analysts wants to report contract amounts by geography which has two levels: country level and region level.
+Example: Analysts wants to report contract amounts by geography which has two
+levels: country level and region level.
 In original physical database, the geography information is normalised and stored in two separate tables, one for countries and another for regions.
 Analyst does not have to know where the data are stored, he just queries for `geography.country` and/or `geography.region` and will get the proper data.
 How it is done is depicted on the following image:

 .. figure:: logical-to-physical.png